-Chia seeds are one of nature’s superfoods – high in essential fatty acids, protein, soluble fibre, antioxidants, vitamins, and minerals.
-They are easy to use, taste good, and can become a valuable addition to your diet.
-Read on to learn more.
+Chia seeds are one of nature’s superfoods – rich in essential fatty acids, protein, soluble fibre, antioxidants, vitamins, and minerals – that is increasingly becoming popular among in recent years.
+They are easy to use, tastes good, and can become a vital addition to your diet.
+Read this article to learn more.

 Chia Seeds and Essential Fatty Acids

-Chia seeds contain 32 to 39 percent oil, and this oil has the highest natural percentage of alpha-linolenic acid or omega 3 – up to 64 percent.
-The oil also contains omega 6 essential fatty acids, and has an omega 3 to omega 6 ratio of 3:2.
-Chia seeds are also rich in long-chain triglycerides which help to maintain the proper wall flexibility of the cells and also restore the correct cholesterol to triglycerides ratio.
-The omega 3 found in chia seeds is converted by the body into DHA and EPA fatty acids – the same kinds that are found in fish oil.
+Chia seeds contain 32 to 39 percent oil which has the highest natural percentage of alpha-linolenic acid or omega 3 – up to 64 percent.
+The oil is also rich in omega 6 essential fatty acids, and contains omega 3 to omega 6 ratio of 3:2.
+Chia seeds are also high in long-chain triglycerides, fatty acids that maintain the proper flexibility of the cell walls and also help restore the correct cholesterol to triglycerides ratio.
+The omega 3 found in chia seeds is converted by the body into docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) fatty acids, which are also found in fish oil.

-Essential fatty acids are vital in the body, helping muscles to recover after exercise or other physical exertion.
-They also help to increase the metabolism, thus helping in fat burning and weight loss.
-Essential fatty acids also play a part in generating the electrical currents that make the heart beat correctly.
-As well, they govern food absorption, mental health, and the process of oxidation and growth.
+Essential fatty acids are important in the body as they help the muscles recover after exercise other physical activity.
+They also help increase the metabolism resulting to fat burning and weight loss.
+Essential fatty acids have a role in the generation of electrical currents that make the heart beat correctly.
+Additionally, they govern food absorption, mental health, and oxidation and growth.

-As well as essential fatty acids, chia seeds contain up to 23 percent protein.
-This protein is a complete protein and can be very effectively utilised by the body.
-It is also gluten free.
-Chia seeds are also rich in B vitamins, calcium, iron, magnesium, phosphorus, potassium, zinc, boron, and copper.
-In actual fact, chia seeds contain six times more calcium than milk does by weight, and the calcium in chia seeds is more easily absorbable by the body than the calcium in milk is.
-Chia seeds have three times more iron than spinach, and fifteen times more magnesium than broccoli.
+Aside from essential fatty acids, chia seeds also have lots of nutrients.
+It contains protein up to 23 percent.
+This protein is gluten free, a complete protein, and can be utilised by the body very effectively.
+Chia seeds are also high in B vitamins, calcium, iron, magnesium, phosphorus, potassium, zinc, boron, and copper.
+In fact, chia seeds have more calcium than milk by up to six times.
+The calcium in chia seeds is more easily absorbable by the body than the calcium in milk.
+Chia seeds contain iron three times more than spinach, and magnesium fifteen times more than broccoli.

 Chia Seeds and Antioxidants

-Chia seeds are also rich in antioxidants, especially chlorogenic acid, caffeic acid, and flavanol glycosides.
-They also contain myricetin, quercetin, and kaempferol flavonols that protect the fatty acids from oxidation.
-These natural antioxidants mean that the chia seeds do not require refrigeration or added natural antioxidants to remain fresh.
+Chia seeds are rich in antioxidants, especially chlorogenic acid, caffeic acid, and flavonol glycosides.
+They also contain flavonoids such as myricetin, quercetin, and kaempferol that help protect fatty acids from oxidation.
+These natural antioxidants mean that chia seeds do not require added natural antioxidants or refrigeration to remain fresh.

-The seeds are able to absorb over nine times their weight in water and actually form a gel.
-This gel causes carbohydrates to be released slowly into the body, and the carbohydrates are slowly converted into glucose which is then used for energy.
-This keeps the body feeling fuller for longer.
-Chia seeds are also rich in soluble fibre (five percent).
-The mucilaginous properties of chia seeds act as both a bulking agent and a fibre source, and this helps to cleanse and soothe the colon.
-Chia seeds are able to act as a sort of sponge, absorbing toxins, whilst also lubricating the colon, and strengthening the peristaltic action of the intestines.
+Chia seeds have the ability to absorb water over nine times their weight and then form a gel.
+This gel causes the carbohydrates to be slowly released into the body, and the carbohydrates are slowly being converted into glucose which is used for energy.
+This, in turn, keeps the body feeling fuller for a longer time.
+Chia seeds also contain soluble fibre up to five percent.
+It has mucilaginous properties that act as both a fibre source and a bulking agent.
+Its mucilaginous properties help soothe and cleanse the colon.
+Chia seeds also act as a sponge, absorbing toxins while also lubricating the colon, and strengthens the peristalsis of the intestines.

-Chia seeds can be used in any recipe that uses flax seeds.
-Ground or whole chia seeds can be sprinkled on cereals or salads, or you can simply eat them as a snack.
-They can also be used in dressings, sauces, and smoothies.
-Alternatively, you can stir a tablespoon of chia seeds into a glass of water or juice, stirring to remove any lumps, and letting sit for about five minutes before drinking.
+Chia seeds can be used in any recipes that also uses flax seeds.
+Whole or ground chia seeds can be sprinkled on salads or cereals, or you can directly eat them as a snack.
+They can also be used in smoothies, sauces, or dressings.
+On the other hand, you can a tablespoon full of chia seeds into a glass of water or juice, stirring to remove the lumps, and drinking it after five minutes of letting it sit after stirring.